izuhasohail/Crowd-Counting-ML/README.md

-# Crowd Counting: Video Surveillance Upgrade for Monitoring Physical Distancing (BDG2-D)
+# Deep Learning-Based Crowd Analysis System for Social Distance Monitoring

 By: Zuha Sohail

-## Introduction
+## Project Overview

 Crowd Counting is an advanced computer vision technique that automatically determines the number of objects in an image.
 This project focuses on developing a robust crowd counting system specifically for monitoring physical distancing in indoor spaces.

-## Applications & Use Cases
+## Real-World Impact & Applications

 The applications of crowd counting span across multiple industries: